 Resolve to Keep Those Resolutions

 Many of us made New Year’s resolutions at the beginning of January, and many of us may now be struggling to maintain our resolve on those goals we set.
-So, we asked around for some tips and tricks to revisit those goals and set ourselves up for success for the rest of 2018.
+So, we asked around for some tips and tricks to revisit those goals and set ourselves up for success for the rest of the year.
 Here’s what we found:

 Amy Goodson, a registered dietitian and nutrition consultant based in Dallas, Texas, offers these five tips to get back on track if you’re starting to feel the resolution wagon tipping over.